Skip to Main Content

 Head Size: 3-4"

-Instructions: Sow seeds indoors ¼" deep.
+Instructions: Start indoors 6-8 weeks before last frost.
 Plant out just before the last frost.
-Broccoli prefers cool temperatures and a regular supply of water.
-In many regions, it can be grown as both a spring and fall crop.
+This brassica prefers cool temperatures and a regular supply of water.
+In many regions it can be grown as both a spring and fall crop.

 Sun Preference: Full sun